tjoyner/ofvioletsandlicorice/chapter1.md

 Luciano slowed the car, [they were on a slope](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#incosta).
 He opened the car window, sticking his head outside, while an intense perfume of linden invaded the inside of the car.

 In front of them, on the left, was a bar.
 Luciano asked, as the car approached the entrance to the lot, "Do you mind if we stop for a moment?
-I have to take a leak.
-You can have a coffee or aperitif, my treat."
+I have to [take a leak](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#farneungoccio).
+You can have coffee or an aperitif, my treat."

 Luciano climbed the steps and disappeared inside.
 The stranger slowly got out of the car and followed him.
 There was no one at the tables and no one behind the counter.
 They remained standing and looked at the bottles of wine on the shelf, at the black and white photos on the walls: they were all of vineyards, just like those they'd just gone through, but some were sparser and used wooden stakes, and others, more recent, were thick and supported by cement posts.